rictic/code_swarm/README.markdown

 # Building #

-More detail is available at http://code.google.com/p/codeswarm/wiki/HowtoBuild

-This quick guide explains how to setup your development environment to build and run code_swarm.

 ## Prerequisites ##

 You will need Apache's "ant" build tool, at least version 5 of the Java SDK from Sun, and for some features, Python version 2.4 or later.
+Linux users: we've been unable to get code_swarm to run under the GNU jvm, Sun's jvm is strongly recommended.

 ### Linux ###

-This guide is written with a Debian based Linux, Ubuntu 8.04.
-The process is likely to be similar with other linux distributions.
+These instructions were tested with Ubuntu 8.04, the process is probably similar to other linux distributions.

 This should ensure that ant and java6 are installed and configured: